What is Permaculture?

-What Permaculture Workshops are you offering in 2014?
+What are your Permaculture education offerings in 2014?

 1) We're in the middle of a 12-day Permaculture Design Course (Fall 2013 - Spring 2014).
-You are welcome to audit on March 8-9 and April 5-6 or attend the Permaculture Presentations on May 3-4.
+You are welcome to audit on April 5-6 and/or attend the Permaculture Presentations on May 3-4.

 2) Our next 12-day Permaculture Design Course starts September, 20-21, 2014.
 For more information see: